jamesplease/react-composer/README.md

 <Composer
   components={[
     // React elements may be passed for basic use cases
-    // props.render will be provided via React.cloneElement
+    // props.children will be provided via React.cloneElement
     <Outer />,

     // Render functions may be passed for added flexibility and control